 Coffee can lead to a feeling of being jittery and an increased heart rate.
 It's possible to drink coffee and not have any of these experiences.
 It's also possible to have anxiety and feel jitters every day.

 Coffee may contribute to anxiety, but it's rarely the only symptom or cause.
-To learn more about your symptoms and compare your symptoms to others living with anxiety, take my free anxiety test.
+To learn more about your symptoms and compare your symptoms to others living with anxiety,

 The Causes of Anxiety and Diet